 Self-Driving, Fully Autonomous Shuttle The future of Transport

-“The EZ10 will change the way people move around their communities, allowing more people to enjoy life simplified by the fact that they can now get where they are going, safer, quicker and easier than ever before,” Simon said.
+Simon Pearce, of EasyMile, added that the demonstrations highlighted the impressive capabilities and safety features of the EZ10 and the benefits of self-driving technology more broadly.
+"The EZ10 will change the way people move around their communities, allowing more people to enjoy life simplified by the fact that they can now get where they are going, safer, quicker and easier than ever before," Pearce said.

 Following its stop in Canberra, the Driverless Roadtrip continued to Cairns and Mooloolaba on the Sunshine Coast.

 As the PR agency for Transdev, Oliver and York was instrumental in providing PR services to leverage the free public demonstrations of the EZ10 shuttle in select cities and regional centers.
 The roadtrip allowed locals to experience autonomous transportation first-hand and generated excitement about the technology and its potential to improve connections in cities.